-Crittall Windows spans three centuries, and their story began when Frances Berrington Crittall arrived in Braintree and bought Bank Street ironmongery.
+Crittall Windows spans three centuries, and their story began when Frances Berrington Crittall arrived in Braintree and bought Bank Street ironmongery in 1849 to start the business from the ironmongers shop.
 Following many major developments and investment, the Crittall Windows of today has emerged; a global business whose name is synonymous with the best in steel windows.

 The first steel windows were manufactured by Francis Henry Crittall, who took over the business from his brother in 1884.
 The Crittall Manufacturing Company Limited was incorporated some years later followed by the building of the Manor Street Works.

-- the creation of the fenestra joint in 1909: because of its strength, the joint allowed slimmer glazing bars and therefore more light shining through windows;
+- creation of the fenestra joint in 1909.
+Because of its strength, the joint allowed slimmer glazing bars and therefore more light to shine through windows

-- in 1939, the first galvanizing plant was opened in Witham – today, Crittall Windows uses hot-dipped galvanizing (as opposed to electroplate galvanizing), giving a thicker, all-weather coating.
+- in 1939, the first galvanizing plant was opened in Witham.
+Today, Crittall Windows use hot-dipped galvanizing (as opposed to electroplate galvanizing) to give a thicker, all-weather coating

-Since 1965 and a merger with Henry Hope and Sons Ltd, Crittall Windows has seen several company takeovers; 1974 saw the retirement of John Francis Crittall and, therefore, the end of the Crittall family participation in the business.
-Despite all of these changes, the business continues to be the name associated with quality steel windows.
-In recent years, a management buyout in 2004 and new offices and a factory at Witham in 2007 have been major success stories alongside the presentation of the Queen’s Award for Enterprise in 2010 in recognition of its export achievements in the American market.
-Crittall Windows is now the second largest supplier of steel windows in the USA; having rebuilt its entire distribution network there in just six years.
+Since 1965 and a merger with Henry Hope and Sons Ltd, Crittall Windows has seen several company takeovers.
+1974 saw the retirement of John Francis Crittall and, therefore, the end of the Crittall family participation in the business.
+Despite the many changes, Crittall continues to be the name – and very strong brand – associated with quality steel windows.
+In recent years, a 2004 management buyout, new offices and a factory at Witham in 2007, have been major success stories alongside the presentation of the Queen’s Award for Enterprise in 2010 in recognition of Crittall’s export achievements in the American market.
+Crittall Windows remain a major manufacturer of steel windows for the USA, having rebuilt its distribution network.